Neural Common Neighbor with Completion for Link Prediction: Experiment

 \subsection{Ablation Analysis}

-To validate the design of Neural Common Neighbor, we conduct a thorough ablation analysis (see Table~\ref{tab:abl}).
+To assess the effectiveness of the NCNC design, we conducted a comprehensive ablation analysis, as presented in Table~\ref{tab:abl}.

-GAE uses node representations only.
-GAE+CN further utilizes CN as pairwise features.
-On OGB datasets, GAE+CN outperforms GAE by $70\%$, and NCN further achieves $5.5\%$ higher score than GAE+CN, which implies that the learnable pairwise representations we propose are effective.
-On Planetoid datasets though, the improvement is minimal, which indicates that these datasets require less common neighbor information.
+Starting with GAE, which relies solely on node representations, we introduced GAE+CN, which incorporates Common Neighbor (CN) as pairwise features.
+Remarkably, GAE+CN outperforms GAE by 70\% on Open Graph Benchmark (OGB) datasets, illustrating the importance of structural features.
+Furthermore, NCN exhibits a 5.5\% score increase over GAE+CN, highlighting the advantages of the MPNN-then-SF architecture over the MPNN-and-SF architecture.

-NCN-diff is NCN plus neighborhood difference information, and NCN2 is NCN with high-order neighborhood overlap.
-For a target link $(i, j)$, compared with NCN, NCN-diff further sums representations of nodes in $N(i, A)-N(j, A)$ and $N(j, A)-N(i, A)$, and NCN2 further uses $N(i, A^2)\bigcap N(j, A)$ and $N(i, A)\bigcap N(j, A^2)$.
-As we can see, NCN, NCN-diff and NCN2 have similar performance on most datasets, verifying that first-order neighborhood overlap may be enough.
-The low score of NCN-diff on DDI might be because the DDI's high node degree makes neighborhood difference noisy and uninformative.
+We also explore variants of NCN, namely NCN-diff and NCN2.
+In NCN-diff, we include neighborhood difference information by summing the representations of nodes in $N(i, A)-N(j, A)$ and $N(j, A)-N(i, A)$, while NCN2 incorporates high-order neighborhood overlap using $N(i, A^2)\cap N(j, A)$ and $N(i, A)\cap N(j, A^2)$.
+Notably, NCN, NCN-diff, and NCN2 exhibit similar performances across most datasets, suggesting that first-order neighborhood overlap might be sufficient.
+However, NCN-diff achieves a lower score on the DDI dataset, possibly because the high node degree in DDI introduces noisy and uninformative neighborhood difference information.

-NoTLR is NCN without TLR.
-On average, TLR leads to $6\%$ performance gain.
-NCNC-2 is NCNC with maximum number of iterations $2$.
-It achieves similar performance to NCNC.
-Therefore, setting maximum number of iterations to $1$ is enough for our datasets.
-Both intervention methods boost NCN significantly.